MEDITATIONS-THEY KILLED BABIES

 Unfortunately, I’ll be going dark with this one, right after I own up to a major error.

 First, this is about the horrors of October 7.
-Hamas, a terrorist group that runs Gaza City, a Palestinian city on the coast of the Mediterranean Sea, launched a complex attack on several towns around the borders to Gaza.
-1,400 dead and over 3,000 injured later, Israel stands on the brink of a major regional war, with Hamas, Hezbollah in Lebanon, and Iran.
+Hamas launched a complex attack on several towns around the borders to Gaza.
+1,400 people are dead and over 3,000 injured.
+Israel stands on the brink of a major regional war, with Hamas, Hezbollah in Lebanon, and Iran.
 The US has two carrier groups in the Mediterranean.
 That’s the big, geopolitical picture.

-Let’s zoom in a bit, to a kibbutzim called Kfar Aza.
+Let’s zoom in on a kibbutz called Kfar Aza.
 This kibbutzim is directly east of Gaza City.
 A kibbutzim is a communal village, a manner of living that date back to Israel’s founding.
 For those raised in a kibbutzim, their home represented comfort, security.
 That changed in Kfar Aza on October 7.

 http://www.cnn.com